rapPayne/AngularLabs/README.md

 If you want to use a solution from a prior lab as a starter, either copy the whole folder to a new one or simply begin editing the code in that folder.

 # About the warehouse
 We have products, locations, orders, and customers.
-They are stored in collections (ie. tables) in a mongo database.
+They are stored in collections (aka tables) in a mongo database.

 ## Orders
 Have a status: